 Negative Pressure vs. Positive Pressure

-In most cases, an indoor garden’s negative or positive pressure is determined by the ventilation system.
+In most cases, an indoor grow's negative or positive pressure is determined by the ventilation system.
 If the garden space is exhausting air faster than it is pulling in fresh air, the garden room will have a negative pressure.

 When the walls of the grow tent are bowed outward, the air is entering the tent faster than it is being exhausted (positive pressure).
 When the walls of the tent are drawn inward, the air is being exhausted faster than it is entering the tent (negative pressure).

 As previously mentioned, the key to odor control in an indoor garden is to have a slight negative pressure.
-With a slight negative pressure, the air within the garden space is contained (except for the air being actively exhausted).
+With a slight negative pressure, the air within the grow space is contained (except for the air being actively exhausted).